Lower Bounds on Conversion Bandwidth for MDS Convertible Codes in Split Regime: Introduction

 We first introduce some basic definitions and notations.
 Let $\mathbb{F}_q$ be a finite field.
 An $[n,k,\ell]$ \emph{array code} $\mathcal{C}$ is a subspace of $\mathbb{F}_q^{n\ell}$ of dimension $k\ell$.
 Each codeword $\mathbf{c}$ $\in \mathcal{C}$ is represented as

 In the following context, we refer to $\mathbf{c}_i$ as a (codeword) \emph{symbol}, and each scalar $c_{i,j}$ as a \emph{subsymbol}.
-An \([n,k,\ell]\) MDS array code has the property that any $k$ out of $n$ symbols suffice to recover the whole codeword.
+We call an $[n,k,\ell]$ array code $\mathcal{C}$ an \emph{MDS array code} if any $k$ out of $n$ symbols suffice to recover the whole codeword.

 A generator matrix $\mathbf{G}$ of $\mathcal{C}$ is a $k\ell \times n\ell$ matrix over $\F$ whose rows form a basis for the code.
 The generator matrix is said to be systematic if it has the block form